 Retaining talent for the future depends on our ability to understand the generational makeup of our firms.

 Rather than simply disregarding or dismissing the challenges of a multi-generational workforce, whether due to stereotypical beliefs or other labels, it’s essential to educate our leaders and discuss generational differences.
 Understanding each other helps us view our differences as strengths that can improve overall firm culture and the employer brand.
 Taking a strategic approach to the generations that will be future leaders and owners of your firm can set you on a path for a successful transition.

 Creating a culture that integrates talent strategies with future internal transition goals is essential for success.
-Join my colleagues and me as we discuss key aspects in preparing for internal ownership transition on our upcoming complimentary webinar Internal Ownership Transition: Plan with a Purpose.
+Watch my colleagues and me as we discuss key aspects in preparing for internal ownership transition in this complimentary on-demand webinar Internal Ownership Transition: Plan with a Purpose.